vanduc1102/blockchain-programming/samples/pet-shop/README.md

 - type `eth.syncing` to check the sync status. please wait until the result is `false`.
 - type `eth.accounts` to list all account.

-1. Open new console to add an existing account from Ganache.